valexa/valta/README.md

 **Features:**
 - **My Activities** - View and manage personally assigned activities
 - **Start Activities** - Acknowledge and begin assigned work
-- **Request Completion** - Submit completion requests with outcome assessment
+- **Request Completion** - Submit completion requests with automatic outcome assessment
 - **Team Visibility** - See what everyone on the team is working on
 - **Activity Log** - Browse history of all activity events
 - **Dock Badge** - App icon shows count of pending activities awaiting start